betotto/blog/_posts/2017-10-30-project-structure.md

 ---
 layout: post
-title: Lesson 1 Nodejs course
+title: Project Structure
 date: 2017-10-30 12:00:00 -0700
 icon: code
 tags: nodejs
 ---

-# Project structure
+# Project Structure

 The first thing that we have to think about in any new project, it's the objective that we want to achieve.
 So discussing with friends, I'm starting a course (I hope that I can release one lesson per week), to practice and enjoy Nodejs.